15931/ST446/instructions/jupyter-AWS-EMR.md

 **ST446 Distributed Computing for Big Data - LT 2020-2021**

 # Launching a jupyter/PySpark notebook on a Amazon Web Services (AWS) EMR cluster
 Note: This is only for those who have problems to access Google Cloud Platform (GCP).
 EMR from AWS plays similar roles as dataproc from GCP.
-You can follow the following steps to launch a jupyter/PySpark note book on a AWS EMR cluster.
+You can follow the following steps to launch a jupyter/PySpark notebook on a AWS EMR cluster.

 1, Create an AWS account and sign in to the console.
 (Note: you need to provide credit card details to create an account.)